 2. Start Your Marketing Efforts Early

-If your event is going to get maximum exposure and have every chance of generating interest, it has to be hyped for as long as possible.
-The stats show that there’s usually a bit of a rush the last few days up to an event date, particularly if it’s well marketed.
+If your event gets maximum exposure and has every chance of generating interest, it has to be hyped for as long as possible.
+The stats show that there’s usually a bit of a rush the last few days up to an event date, particularly if it’s well-marketed.

 This is why event organisers will often charge higher ticket prices during this period.
 But having your event planned and everything arranged early allows you to market it for longer and give you a better chance of having people find out about it.

 The overwhelming proportion of tickets to events are purchased online rather than in person.
 So needless to say, having a virtual ticket booth distributing tickets for your event is an absolute must.

 It can also act as a hub for you to provide information and track interest.
 In some cases, website analytics can give you information about where you might be losing potential attendees in the ticket buying process, for instance.

 You’ll need to make sure that your site visitors can easily navigate their way into around your page to find the event they’re interested in and see details about future events.
 Having a URL also allows you to easily market your event in other places online and easily direct people to your page.

 Popular event registration and ticketing platform like EventBookings can assist you to take care of this step smoothly.